E4Examples/importworkbenchbridge/README.md

 ============
 1. The importer bundle reads the extension point and loads the e4xmi file into a secondary application model.
 2. It creates a temporary EModelService to query this tempory application model for the element with the _modelId_.
-3. Then it finds from the main model the element with the _targetId_.
+3. Then it finds from the main model the element with the _referenceId_.
-4. The imported element (and all its children) are added to the _targetId_ element (or its parent) from the main model.
+4. The imported element (and all its children) are added to the _referenceId_ element (or its parent) from the main model.
+5. The ModelAssembler is called to process all fragments and processors

 ### Example Import an element of an application model into an E3 RCP Application
 This example imports a part _samplepart_ from an Application.e4xmi into the parent (_"second"_) of _com.remainsoftware.e3app.view_ of the current model.